-As part of the Zoöp R&D (Research & Development) web magazine, documentation of the research carried out in the context of the Zoöp project is collected here.
+On this page you can find the collected documentation of the research carried out in the context of the zoöp project.

-It includes reports of collective design research sessions elaborating the zoöp format, which took place as part of Neuhaus - Academy for More-Than-Human Knowledge.
-This research builds on concepts derived from the Terraforming Earth research, organised around the Gardening Mars exhibition.
-Documentation and development of research conducted on the development of zoönomic instruments and methods, the ways in which zoöps monitor the development of their zoönomic quality and make it legible, can also be found below.
+This section includes reports of collective design research sessions elaborating the zoöp format, which took place as part of Neuhaus - Academy for More-Than-Human Knowledge.
+This research builds on concepts derived from the Terraforming Earth programme, which was organised around the exhibition Gardening Mars.
+The documentation of research conducted on the development of zoönomic instruments and methods - the ways in which zoöps monitor the development of their zoönomic quality and make it legible - can also be found below.

 Neuhaus Zoöp Research Facility

-The Neuhaus Zoöp Research Facility is a facility for public, practical research into alternative forms of living together, working together and generating ecological capital.
+The Neuhaus Zoöp Research Facility initiated public, practical research into alternative forms of living together, working together and generating ecological capital.

-From May until August 2020, an international group of designers, scientists, artists and activists will work together online to explore the values behind specific social, urban and ecological issues affecting Venice, as well as other parts of the world.
-We Are Here Venice is a partner in the programme.
+From May to August 2020, an international group of designers, scientists, artists and activists worked together online to explore the values behind specific social, urban and ecological issues affecting Venice, as well as other parts of the world.
+We Are Here Venice was a partner in the programme.

 Autonomous Agents for Regenerative Ecology was the second lab in a series of three Terraforming Earth Labs.
-The second lab built on work that was carried out during the first lab: Constitution of a 21st Century.
+The second lab built on work that was carried out during the first lab: Constitution of a 21st-Century Society.

 Terraforming Earth Talks